Jul-svoboda/frontend-cv/index.md

 Full-stack e-commerce application with a React frontend and a custom backend API.
 The system provides product management, user authentication, and administrative control over catalog data.

-_Backend features_
+_Backend features:_

-REST API with CRUD operations for products, brands, and categories JWT-based authentication and authorization system Role-based access for secure user actions
+*REST API with CRUD operations for products, brands, and categories *JWT-based authentication and authorization system *Role-based access for secure user actions
-Advanced filtering and sorting by product type and brand Custom error handling with centralized middleware
-File upload and static serving for product images Database management using PostgreSQL with Sequelize ORM
+*Advanced filtering and sorting by product type and brand *Custom error handling with centralized middleware *File upload and static serving for product images *Database management using PostgreSQL with Sequelize ORM

 _Frontend features:_

-Product catalog with dynamic filtering
+*Product catalog with dynamic filtering
-Shopping cart functionality
+*Shopping cart functionality
-Reusable UI components
+*Reusable UI components
-API integration with backend services
+*API integration with backend services

 Status: In development
 Frontend: